Eligibility to Nominate

 - A list of the nominee’s most important publications (optional)

 - Up to five reprints or preprints (optional)

-All files should be uploaded in PDF format.
-Letters must be signed physically or with an electronic signature.
+All files must be written in English and uploaded in PDF format.
+Letters must be on letterhead, dated, and signed physically or with an electronic signature.
 Include the name of the nominee in the filenames.

 Instructions for Submitting a Nomination

 The nomination period for Society-level prizes and awards typically opens in November or December each year.
 Please refer to the deadlines page for when a nomination period closes.

 To submit a new or edit an existing nomination: